Chatty Pianist – Three Musketeers – A Classical Piano Recital narrated by Emir Gamsız

 Kath Hopcroft, Kathleen Ferrier’s goddaughter and trustee of the Kathleen Ferrier Society.

-Brian Clemens Jazz Orchestra featuring Francesca Confortini
+Brian Clemens Jazz Orchestra – Songs of the silver screen ft.
+Francesca Confortini

 Join pianist, composer, and bandleader Brian Clemens for an unforgettable evening of music and glamour as he leads his Jazz Orchestra in Songs of the Silver Screen.
 Following an electrifying debut at Wilton’s Music Hall in 2024, the show returns with a dazzling celebration of iconic cinematic hits—featuring music from James Bond, The Golden Age of Hollywood, The Pink Panther, Grease, and more, all brought to life by the roaring sound of a 13-piece big band featuring London’s finest jazz musicians.